nellore/nitwit/README.md

 ```
 python nitwit.py -g >nitwits.txt
 ```
 If "<tab>m" follows a handle written to stdout, then while the handle has no account associated with it, Twitter/Github is currently blocking its registration.
-This may mean the handle will be available soon.
+This could mean the handle will be available soon; it could also mean the handle is a reserved word.

 Search only for handles that have no associated accounts:
 ```